Are you interested in turning job interviews into job offers?

-Don’t kid yourself, this person’s opinion is crucial and does influence the hiring decision.
-I have a lot of first-hand experience with this—when I was interviewing candidates, the secretary/receptionist would always let me know if the interviewer was rude, non-attentive, enthusiastic, etc. If you go out of your way to be polite, kind, or friendly, the receptionist will more than likely go out of their way to be helpful to you—but don’t overdo it.
+Don’t kid yourself; this person’s opinion is crucial and does influence the hiring decision.
+I have a lot of first-hand experience with this.
+When I interviewed candidates, the secretary/receptionist would always let me know if the interviewee was rude, non-attentive, enthusiastic, etc. If you go out of your way to be polite, kind, or friendly, the receptionist will more than likely go out of their way to help you—but don’t overdo it.

-The moral of the story is, pay attention to the receptionist, they are essential.
-Try to find out more information about the company or the interviewer that will help you during the interview.
+The moral of the story is, pay attention to the receptionist; they are essential.
+Try to find out more information about the company or the interviewer to help you during the interview.

 Display a Positive Attitude and the Right Image

-Did you know that many interviewers make their mind up in the first few minutes as to whether they want to continue with the job interview?
-It’s true; so in those few minutes, you need to establish good chemistry, you should have showcased the necessary credentials by having a superb resume.
+Did you know that many interviewers make their minds up in the first few minutes regarding whether they want to continue with the job interview?
+It’s true, so in those few minutes, you need to establish good chemistry; you should have showcased the necessary credentials by having a superb resume.